Please consider downloading the latest version of Internet Explorer

 • Because 3D printers operate for multiple hours for each printing, the room/lab should not be operated with an occupancy sensor.
 Operating with an occupancy sensor might allow the buildup of UFP/VOCs in the location because the ventilation rate may revert to the non-occupancy setting.

-• When 3D printers are running, users should not congregate around the printer for extended periods so the room ventilation can circulate air adequately.
+• When 3D printers are running, users should not congregate around the printer for extended periods, which may disrupt the room ventilation from circulating air adequately.

 • No eating, drinking, applying cosmetics, or handling contact lenses in area of 3D printers.